-The Chubby Cheeks group has a total of eight nurseries, six in Dubai, plus one in Sharjah and one in Ras Al Khaimah.
+The Chubby Cheeks group has a total of twenty one nurseries across five emirates in the UAE.
 A busy and highly popular group, we were keen to see what the team in Sharjah had to offer.

 Located in the ground floor of a residential tower and close to a number of similar towers, many parents walk with their children to CCN.
 As with all the branches in the group, CCN provides free bus services from a number of surrounding areas.
 For parents who drive, there are plenty of parking bays directly in front of the entrance.